Nedeljko Košanin: Biography

-Upon his return to Belgrade, he worked as a substitute lecturer at the Bogoslovija Svetog Save (School of Theology of Saint Sava), as a temporary lecturer (1906) and then as permanent (1908) Assistant Professor of Botany at the University of Belgrade.He was also selected as an assistant professor at the University of Belgrade's Jevremovac Botanical Institute, from which he was promoted to full professor.
+Upon his return to Belgrade, he worked as a substitute lecturer at the Bogoslovija Svetog Save (School of Theology of Saint Sava), as a temporary lecturer (1906) and then as permanent (1908) Assistant Professor of Botany at the University of Belgrade.
+He was also selected as an assistant professor at the University of Belgrade's Jevremovac Botanical Institute, from which he was promoted to full professor.
 Since he no longer had the conditions in Belgrade to continue his research in the field of physiology, because it required a well-equipped laboratory, he devoted himself to natural history.
 As early as 1898, as a student with Zoology professor Živojin Đorđević in Belgrade, he studied the insects of the Coleoptera in Serbia.
-He continued these studies in 1904, and a list of hardliners was published in the Educational Gazette in December of the same year.
+He continued these studies in 1904, and a list of hard-winged beetles was published in the Educational Gazette in December of the same year.
 The list contained 849 species, grouped into 409 genera and 49 families.

 He participated in the Balkan Wars as a company commander in the rank of captain, in the Drina Division.
 While a soldier in northern Albania in 1913 he studied the plants in that territory and published the results of his studies in the paper "On the vegetation of northeastern Albania" (1914).
 World War I found him in Graz with his family.
 He spent the war in captivity, at the Schlosberg prison in Graz.

+He was politically active – for over thirty years, he actively participated in the labour movement and fought for national and labour rights.

 He was married to Albert Einstein's aunt, Adolfine Kaufler.